Lucyg1995/COM426-Twitter/README.md

 });
 ```

+## Data files

+The following three data files are included in this project:

+1. `@CompGlyndŵr_AllTweets.json` -- All tweets sent by @CompGlyndwr
+2. `@CompGlyndŵr_Followers.json` -- List of users following @CompGlyndwr
+3. `@CompGlyndŵr_User.json` -- User information for @CompGlyndwr

+You will need to read and process all three of these files in your application.

 ## How to approach the coding

 For the coding elements of the project, you will need to complete the following: